-Have you ever felt like your synths weren’t quite as large-sounding as those on your favorite records?
+Have you ever felt like your synths weren’t quite as large-sounding as those heard on your favorite records?

 In the tutorial video above, veteran producer John Grand returned to the Splice YouTube channel to showcase how you can experiment with layering synths to achieve a larger sound.
 He starts with a simple bass sound in Serum, and then strategically blends different instances as well as effects to add thickness and width.